newbotjs/newbot-framework/readme.md

 **NewBot Framework is an open source Javascript framework for building chatbots, for 15 messaging platforms, with a modular and original dialogue system**

-This repository contains the core Botkit library, as well as a series of plugins and extensions for connecting Botkit to messaging and chat platforms and other tools in the bot building ecosystem.

 ## Website

 https://newbot.io